Data Augmentation on Graphs: A Technical Survey: General Graph Data Augmentation

-\emph{where $\lambda \sim \operatorname{Beta}(\alpha, \alpha)$ is a random variable drawn from beta distribution, $\mathbbm{1}_\textit{m}$ is an optional masking location indicator vector, $\boldsymbol{h}$ is the node representation in feature space $\mathcal{F}$.} \end{definition} We show the general process of node interpolation in Fig.~\ref{fig: node-interpolation}.
-Note that this definition has a slightly different form than Mixup, but is easier to encapsulate existing related work, as summarized in Table~\ref{tb: node-interpolation-strategy}.
-Node interpolation is mainly proposed to alleviate low generalization, especially for class imbalance problem.
-For example, to improve class-imbalanced node classification, existing work~\cite{GraphENS-2021,GraphMixup-2022,Graphsmote-2021} utilizes node interpolation to generate synthetic nodes for minority classes.
-In data selection, the anchor nodes are sampled from the target minority class, and the target nodes vary for different approaches.
-GraphMixup~\cite{GraphMixup-2022} and Graphsmote~\cite{Graphsmote-2021} consider the nearest neighbor of the anchor node with the same label as the target node, \ie

-In contrast, GraphENS~\cite{GraphENS-2021} argues that selecting similar neighbors as target nodes in a highly imbalanced scenario will lead to information redundancy, so it selects target nodes from all classes, even unlabeled nodes.
-Regardless of the class imbalance issue, other work~\cite{2branch-mixup,Graphmix-2021,NodeAug-INS} usually does not restrict the selection of node pairs, that is, sampling node pairs randomly from the training set.
+We show the general process of node mixup in Fig.~\ref{fig: node-interpolation}.
+Note that this definition has a slightly different form from Mixup, but it is easier to incorporate existing related work, as summarized in Table~\ref{tb: node-interpolation-strategy}.
+Node mixup is mainly proposed to alleviate low generalization, especially for class imbalance problem.
+For example, to improve class-imbalanced node classification, existing work~\cite{GraphENS-2021,GraphMixup-2022,Graphsmote-2021} utilizes node mixup to generate synthetic nodes for minority classes.
+During data selection, the anchor nodes are sampled from the target minority class, and the target nodes vary for different methods.
+GraphMixup~\cite{GraphMixup-2022} and Graphsmote~\cite{Graphsmote-2021} consider the nearest neighbor of the anchor node with the same label as the target node.
+GraphENS~\cite{GraphENS-2021} argues that selecting similar neighbors as target nodes in a highly imbalanced scenario will lead to information redundancy, so it selects target nodes from all classes. {NodeMixup~\cite{Nodemixup-2024} addresses the under-reaching issue by selecting limited labeled nodes as anchors and sampling unlabeled nodes that are pseudo-labeled using prediction as target nodes, where the sampling probability is designed based on the neighborhood label distribution.
+S-Mixup-n~\cite{S-Mixup-n-2023} performs inter-class interpolation on nodes with moderate prediction confidence from different classes, while nodes with high and low prediction confidence from the same class are used for intra-class interpolation.} Additionally, some studies~\cite{2branch-mixup,Graphmix-2021,NodeAug-INS} do not strictly limit the selection of nodes and typically perform random sampling from training set.